introspectsoft/cobilling/docs/ml.introspectsoft.rxbilling/-rx-billing/purchase.md

 using [isBillingForSubscriptionsSupported](is-billing-for-subscriptions-supported.md) for subscriptions.
 In case of an error a [PurchaseException](../-purchase-exception/index.md) will be emitted.

+The values of [accountId](purchase.md#ml.introspectsoft.rxbilling.RxBilling$purchase(ml.introspectsoft.rxbilling.Inventory, kotlin.String, kotlin.String)/accountId) and [profileId](purchase.md#ml.introspectsoft.rxbilling.RxBilling$purchase(ml.introspectsoft.rxbilling.Inventory, kotlin.String, kotlin.String)/profileId) will be hashed to remove personally identifying
+information.
+Values are hashed using [String.toSha256](../../ml.introspectsoft.rxbilling.extensions/kotlin.-string/to-sha256.md) which is included in this library.

 ### Parameters

 `inventory` - the given inventory to purchase.
-Can either be an InApp purchase or a subscription.
+Can either be a one time purchase or a subscription.

+`accountId` - account id to be sent with the purchase

+`profileId` - profile id to be sent with the purchase if your app supports multiple profiles